worksofindustry/hello-world-docker-action/README.md

 with:
   who-to-greet: 'Mona the Octocat'

 ####
 action.yml file serves as an action metadata file.
 It defines the inputs and outputs and main entrypoint for your action.

+workflow files use action files, workflow files that use an action, uses the "with" keyword to set an input values.